HMAS Huon (M 82)

-HMAS Huon (M 82), named for the Huon River, is the lead ship of the Huon class of minehunters operated by the Royal Australian Navy (RAN).
+HMAS Huon (M 82), named for the Huon River, was lead ship of the Huon class of minehunters operated by the Royal Australian Navy (RAN).
 The first of six ships built by a joint partnership of Australian Defence Industries (ADI) and Intermarine SpA, Huon's hull was fabricated at Intermarine's Italian shipyard, then freighted to ADI facilities at Newcastle for completion.
-She entered service in 1999.
+She entered service in 1999, and was decommissioned on 30 May 2024.

 The minehunter was temporarily deactivated for half of 2006, but reactivated for use as a border protection patrol boat, a role alternated with other members of the class.
 In 2011, Huon surveyed the waters around Brisbane following the 2010–11 Queensland floods.
 In 2013, Huon participated in the International Fleet Review, and became the first minor war vessel to receive the Gloucester Cup.